Jewel Plummer Cobb: Connecticut College

 During her time at Connecticut College, she implemented a Black Scholarship program that provided financial assistance to at least 37 Black undergraduates at the college.
-The scholarship intended to increase financial assistance needs for students of color.
+The scholarship intended to increase financial assistance for students of color.
 This work inspired similar programs at other universities.

 Cobb also established a Fifth Year Post-Baccalaureate Pre-Medical Program, which provided financial assistance and educational opportunities for minority students at the College who wanted to pursue careers in medicine or dentistry.
 Students were provided with resources for tutoring and counseling.
 Just five years after this program was established, these students were accepted into graduate programs, which included, Yale, Georgetown, and the University of Connecticut.

-While in Connecticut, Dr. Cobb also served as a member of the Lawrence and Memorial Hospital in New London, in addition to being elected Director of the American Council on Education, (1973-1976).
+While in Connecticut, Dr. Cobb served as a member of the Lawrence and Memorial Hospital in New London, in addition to being elected Director of the American Council on Education, (1973–1976).
 Dr Cobb, as member of the National Science Board and advisor to the American Association for the Advancement of Science, chaired a conference of 30 minority women scientists to provide recommendations to schools, policy-makers and the US government on how to recruit more women of color into the sciences.
 The highly influential report was published as The Double Bind: The Price of Being a Minority Woman in Science.

 Due to the many roles, Cobb worked long hours.
 She did laboratory work in the early morning followed by administrative work before teaching in the afternoons.